SOsman21/Rest-API-LibraryMS/README.md

 ## Testing
 ### Test Results
-Testing and refactoring code is in the documentation folder and final test reults are in the screenshot below.
+Testing and refactoring of the code is in the documentation folder and final test reults are in the screenshot below.

 ![Screenshot (15)](https://user-images.githubusercontent.com/98022076/158997149-b8415838-3225-47ec-9354-99a46a891ce3.png)

 ### Coverage
-Below I've added my coverage report screenshots.
+I've added my coverage report in the following screenshot.

 ![Screenshot (14)](https://user-images.githubusercontent.com/98022076/158985333-9bb4a428-b7e5-401a-b2bd-b60265f55e00.png)